ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 - Thanks [Xu Xiaolan](https://www.youtube.com/shorts/Kt5mnWK-rgI) for helping with some parts of the code, and also for suggesting good things!

-- Thanks [A Glitched Npc](https://www.twitch.tv/a_glitched_npc) for the initial idea and for testing!
+- Thanks [A Glitched Npc](https://www.twitch.tv/a_glitched_npc) for the initial mod idea and for testing!

+- Thanks [Matty](https://thunderstore.io/c/lethal-company/p/mattymatty/) for helping with Matty_Fixes compatibility and other general suggestions.

 - Thanks [ScienceBird](https://thunderstore.io/c/lethal-company/p/ScienceBird/) for the help concerning furnitures parenting!